SALP Chapter 4

 "Bleh!
 Try to catch me!"

-"That little brat will get caught by the ugly witch and get her bottom spanked!"
+"That girl's going to get caught by the ugly witch and have her bottom spanked raw, just watch!"

 "S-sorry, Auntie.
-I asked her to play, so don't scold Lanthe."
+I asked her to play, so please don't scold Lanthe."

-Lanthe was a disobedient troublemaker, but Vigo was a kind and gentle child.
-He was smaller than her and slower at running, so he was often caught by Aunt Louise and scolded as their representative.
+Lanthe was a troublemaker who didn't listen, but Vigo was a kind and gentle child.
+He was smaller than her and slower at running, so he often got caught by Aunt Louise and scolded as the representative.

-Still, Vigo would climb over the fence the next day to play together again.
+But the next day Vigo would climb over the fence again to play together.

 "Lanthe, let's play!"

-"Come here for a moment.
+"Come here for a second.
 I have a present."

 "A present?"

-One day, Lanthe taught Vigo her long-hidden secret.
+One day Lanthe revealed to Vigo her long-hidden secret.

-It was a somewhat special snowman that Lanthe had created.
+It was a slightly special snowman Lanthe had created.

-A cute snow angel that shone with light like snow reflecting sunlight while flapping its two wings on its own, spinning round and round.
+A cute snow angel that glowed like snow in sunlight, fluttering its two wings and spinning round and round by itself.

 "H-how did you do it?
-How did you control it?"
+How are you controlling it?"

-It was no wonder that Vigo's eyes grew wide with surprise.
-She had been the same at first.
+No wonder Vigo's eyes grew huge with surprise.
+She'd been the same at first.

-At first, Lanthe also made ordinary snow angels like others.
-Winged snowmen that Raphlishians made every winter when snow piled up, thinking of their homeland.
-She didn't particularly like the angel that people believed in, but snow angels were so pretty that she would make tiny snow angels by herself and play with them when snow accumulated.
+At first Lanthe had made ordinary snow angels like everyone else.
+Winged snowmen that Raphlish made whenever snow piled up, thinking of their homeland.
+Though she didn't particularly like the angel people believed in, snow angels were so pretty that even alone she would make tiny snow angels and play when snow accumulated.

 The strange thing happened when she turned seven.
-When Lanthe made a fist-sized snow angel and hummed a tune because she felt good, the snow angel started flapping its wings and dancing shakily as if it were alive.
+When Lanthe made a fist-sized snow angel and hummed a tune in good spirits, the snow angel fluttered its wings and swayed in a dance as if alive.

 "I'm not a witch!
 The angel just dances because it likes me!"

-Lanthe raised her voice and vehemently denied it.
+Lanthe raised her voice sharply in fierce denial.

 She was not a witch who cast magic.
-Having greed for and studying mysterious spells was something only people of the outside world did, absolutely not Raphlishians.
-Aunt Louise feared that the magic studied by Penmark people was used to harm humans.
-She taught that there were infinite possibilities with just the ordinary talents God granted to humans, that wonderful things could be accomplished just by living earnestly with a kind heart.
+Greed for and pursuit of mysterious arts was what outside-world people did, never Raphlish.
+Aunt Louise feared that the magic Penmarkians studied was used to harm humans.
+She taught that with just the ordinary talents god gave humans there were infinite possibilities, that wonderful things could be accomplished just by living earnestly with kind hearts.

 So Lanthe was secretly worried.
-Worried this might be bad magic.
-Worried that perhaps she was a demon's child who cast evil magic.
-Worried that her birth parents, whose faces she couldn't remember, might actually have been demons.
+That this might be bad magic.
+That she might be a demon's child who cast wicked magic.
+That her birth parents, whose faces she couldn't remember, might actually have been demons.

 "This is a secret, okay?
-I only showed it to you.
-Got it?"
+I only showed you.
+You know that, right?"

 "R-really?"